Where do we arrive? Is there parking for cars?

 Is the event free to attend?

 Yes it is!
-Bring some change for food and drinks if you want, but there’s no obligation to spend a penny.
+Bring that debit card for food and drinks if you want, but there’s no obligation to spend a penny.
+You’re more than welcome to bring a picnic blanket and some food of your own.

 Are the tracks open after the event?